-Under the Companies Act, at least 21 Under Delaware law, unless otherwise days' notice must be given for an annual general meeting and any resolutions to be proposed at the meeting.
-Subject to a company's articles of association providing for a longer period, at least 14 days' notice is required for any other general meeting of a public limited company.
-In addition, certain matters, such as the removal of directors or auditors, require special notice, which is 28 days' notice.
+Under the Companies Act, at least 21 days' notice must be given for an annual general meeting and any resolutions to be proposed at the meeting.
+Subject to a company's articles of association providing for a longer period, at least 14 days' notice is meeting not less than ten nor more required for any other general meeting of a public limited company.
+In addition, certain matters, such as the removal of directors or auditors, require the meeting. special notice, which is 28 days' notice.
 The shareholders of a company may in all cases consent to a shorter notice period, the proportion of shareholders' consent required being 100% of those entitled to attend and vote in the case of an annual general meeting and, in the case of any other general meeting, a majority in number of the members having a right to attend and vote at the meeting, being a majority who together hold not less than 95% in nominal value of the shares giving a right to attend and vote at the meeting.